wcyno23/SHLPT/README.md

 python batch_run.py
 ```

-Or you can further modify `batch_run.py` to train and evaluate SHLPT on different order or benchmarks.
+Or you can further modify `batch_run.py` to train and evaluate SHLPT on different orders or benchmarks.
 For instance, to switch from order1 on the Standard CL Benchmark to order1 on the Large Number of Tasks benchmark, modify:
 ```python
 batch_run_interactive(cmd_standard_cl_benchmark_order1)
 ```